Calvin Johnson (anesthesiologist): Medical career

 He has been an advocate for COVID-19 vaccine education, particularly within the Black community.
 He spoke with NPR reporter Allison Aubrey regarding vaccine hesitancy in this community during a segment that aired on Morning Edition.
-Having witnessed patients die from COVID-19, he emphasizes the importance of ongoing education and outreach to combat fear and skepticism surrounding vaccines.
-Johnson has argued that COVID-19 vaccines, especially the mRNA versions from Pfizer and Moderna, are safe and beneficial for pregnant women and their unborn babies, outweighing any minimal risks.
-In a Los Angeles Sentinel editorial, he emphasized the need for educating expecting mothers about the vaccine's safety to encourage vaccination and protect maternal and fetal health.
+He argued that COVID-19 vaccines are safe and beneficial for pregnant women and their unborn babies.
+In a Los Angeles Sentinel editorial, he called for educating expecting mothers about the vaccine's safety.